Thumri: Structure

 As in khayal, thumri has two parts, the sthayi and the antara.
-It favours tala-s such as Deepchandi, Roopak, Addha, and Punjabi.
+It favours talas such as Deepchandi, Roopak, Addha, and Punjabi.
 These tala-s are characterized by a special lilt, nearly absent in the tala-s used in khayal.
-Thumri compositions are mostly in raga-s such as Kafi, Khamaj, Jogiya, Bhairavi, Pilu and Pahadi.
-A common feature of these and other such raga-s is the free movement they allow the artist, since they do not depend for their identity on rigidly formulated tonal sequences, irrespective of the compositions involved.
-In fact, one may say that they have a built-in provision for mixing raga-s or for moving out of the raga actually presented in order to add colour to the proceedings.
+Thumri compositions are mostly in ragas such as Kafi, Khamaj, Jogiya, Bhairavi, Pilu and Pahadi.
+A common feature of these and other such ragas is the free movement they allow the artist, since they do not depend for their identity on rigidly formulated tonal sequences, irrespective of the compositions involved.
+In fact, one may say that they have a built-in provision for mixing ragas or for moving out of the nominal raga to add color to the proceedings.

 Origins

 The origins of Thumri can be traced back to the time of Jayadeva, Ramanuja, and Ramanand.
 It reached its peak popularity during the era of Shri Chaitanya (circa 16th century AD), whose Nagar Kirtan (Hare Krishna Hare Rama) stirred the masses into emotional ecstasies.
 The evolution of Thumri was inspired by the Vaishnavism sect, especially the devotion to Krishna, which expressed divine love.
 Later, the philosophies of Vaishnavism and Sufism played a key role in shaping both Thumri and Kathak.
 The Thumri style of singing primarily developed from festival and seasonal folk songs such as Holi, Chaiti, Sawan, Kajri, and Dadra, originating from eastern Uttar Pradesh.

 A mention of Thumri is found in the 19th century, with a link to the classical dance form Kathak.
 This was the bandish ki thumri or bol-baant and it found great patronage and evolved mostly in Lucknow in the court of nawab Wajid Ali Shah.
 At that time, it was a song sung by tawaifs or courtesans.
 According to historical records, a new version of thumri arose in the late 19th century, which was independent of dance, and much more slow-paced.
 This form was called bol-banav and it evolved in Varanasi.